Kate chose a Carolina Herrera coat for today’s Grenfell Tower National Memorial Service.

 Her hat hasn’t been identified yet, but the same Michelle who IDed the coat suggests it may be a bespoke John Lock piece.

 Kate also wore navy gloves that I haven’t had time to look into; I don’t believe they are one of the Cornelia James styles worn by the Duchess previously.
+They may be the bespoke pair by Dents we have seen worn to other engagements.

 The sapphire and diamond earrings were also worn.